CRC-SI/atlas/docs/getting_started.md

 <div id="atlas-container"></div>
 ```

-You can now interact with Atlas through the `CesiumAtlas` object.
+You can now interact with Atlas through the `atlas` object.

+Note that you need to include both Atlas and Atlas-Cesium separately.
+This is because you may want
+to use multiple Atlas implementations at the same time (side-by-side, or switch between them), so
+the Atlas API is not included in each implementation.

 ## Using the Atlas API